incrediblesound/Jump-Into-JavaScript/README.md

 ##Start a Portfolio

-Remember when I made you find the directory with the JavaScript lessons in it and view those lessons?
-Now is the time for your second assignment: make an account for yourself on this website.
+Now is the time for your third assignment.

+* Task #3: Make an account for yourself on this website.

+No, they're not paying me to get you to sign up, it's just really important that you do.
+You can read [this article](http://readwrite.com/2013/09/30/understanding-github-a-journey-for-beginners-part-1) to get a better understanding of why.
 This website is called [GitHub](www.github.com) and it is a place for programmers to host open source projects.
 Interestingly, though, it has also become a place for people to showcase personal projects and a place to find material to learn from.
-Having an account on GitHub is not enough, you also need to learn and understand version control, of which Git is just one representative.
+Having an account on GitHub is not enough, you also need to learn and understand version control, of which Git is just one kind.
 To that end, you can use these links:

 [PLACES TO LEARN ABOUT GIT AND VERSION CONTROL](https://github.com/incrediblesound/Jump-Into-JavaScript/blob/master/references/version_control.md)

 Once you have a good idea about how Git works, you can start using GitHub to store your projects.
-One of the cool things about this website is that it allows you to "fork" peoples projects into your own profile, make your own changes, and then submit a "pull request" to integrate those changes into the official code base.
+One of the cool things about this website is that it allows you to "fork" peoples projects into your own profile, make your own changes, and then submit a "pull request" to marge those changes into the official code base.
 These are extra features that GitHub adds on top of Git.
-Another cool feature is the ability to open up issues, so that if you find a problem in someone's code you can tell them about it by opening an issue.
+Another cool feature is the ability to open up issues: if you find a problem in someone's code, or if you want a feature that their code lacks, you can tell them about it by opening an issue.

 You can try forking this book into your own profile as practice, and then you don't have to come to my profile every time to read it.
 If you find a mistake you can change it yourself and submit a pull request.
-You can also open issues against this repository (make sure you open an issue in the main reposity, i.e. the one at www.github.com/incrediblesound) and I will try to address the problem.
+You can also open issues against this repository (make sure you open an issue in the main reposity, i.e. the one at github.com/incrediblesound) and I will try to address the problem.

-When you start developing your own projects, use version control and store your projects (as long as they are not private) on Github.
+When you start developing your own projects, you should always use version control and store your projects (as long as they are not private) on Github.
 This will serve as a backup, allow other programmers to use and contribute to your work, and also serve as a kind of online portfolio.

 ##Programs, Libraries and Frameworks